AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/using-captcha/setting-up-recaptcha-v3.md

 >[!NOTE]
 >
->Keep the site key and secret key handy for Marketo Engage configuration.
+>Keep the site key and secret key handy for the Marketo Engage configuration.

 ## Setting up CAPTCHA in Marketo Engage {#setting-up-captcha-in-marketo-engage}